 What if I miss a class?

 It’s totally fine, most people do.
 Life is hectic, and this is for fun!
-Every class is almost all review, so you can just catch up at the next class.
+Most classes contain a lot of review, so you can just catch up at the next class.

-If not, we'll give you copies of any material you missed in prior classes.
+And finally, you can always contact your instructor for copies of any material you missed in prior classes.

 What if I miss a lot of classes?
 Will I have to repeat?

 Nobody masters the material in class during the session.
 The idea is to introduce the concepts and provide pathways.
 So as long as you had the material presented to you and were able to attempt it, you’re ready to move on to the next level.
 Also, you can attend prior levels at any time for a refresher course.

 If you’re an SDML Member, you do not have to repeat because you will have access to all the classes online.